-Data DeDuplication is a commonly needed function for any data-driven industry.
-Customer mailing lists, vendor and supplier data bases, employee data bases, voter registration data bases are just a few examples where deduplication can improve the accuracy of the data.
+Data Cleansing & DeDuplication is a commonly needed function for any data-driven industry.
+Customer Relationship Management (CRM) data such as Salesforce data, customer mailing lists, vendor and supplier data bases, employee data bases, voter registration data bases are just a few examples where deduplication can improve the accuracy and integrity of your data.
 A complete deduplication and standardization of your data can reduce duplicate payments, prevent multiple mailings going out the door, and assist in accurately aggregating corporate reports despite multiple identifiers or multiple name spellings.

 Our fuzzy-matching algorithms are designed to identify discrepancies in individual names, company names, addresses, and more.
 In addition to using the Jaro-Winkler and Generalized Edit Distance (GED) distance functions, our analysts have developed a suite of user-defined name and address matching functions.

 Listed below are some of our clients who have hired us for data cleansing projects: